 Even though the child may grow up and shed their religious trappings, the belief in good and evil stays with them, and they spend the rest of their life categorizing their experiences that way.
 That root belief in evil creates more beliefs–that evil is powerful, perhaps more powerful than them.
 That it’s something they can’t control.
 That there’s a constant battle between the two.

-Their belief in evil causes them to filter many of their paranormal experiences through that lens, which also sets in motion their creative power and they actually begin to create those experiences for themselves.
+Their belief in evil causes them to filter many of their paranormal experiences through that lens.
 They see those experiences and say, “See!
 I experienced this!
 It’s real!” not realizing that it’s a self-fulfilling prophecy.
-They’re just subconsciously creating experiences that will validate their beliefs, rather than creating the belief based on the experience.
+They’re just subconsciously looking for experiences that will validate their beliefs, rather than informing the belief based on the experience.

 It’s only when you accept and understand that you have the ability to choose how you view these things in this process that you can stop that cycle and take back your power.
 It requires tearing down your old beliefs and philosophies and rebuilding them on a foundation of unconditional love.